 If they roll HIGHER they succeed

-If The World rolls HIGHER they fail
+If The World, or their Opponent rolls HIGHER they fail

 And that’s it.